kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

-allow users to express a much desired use case from topologyKeys which is "prefer node-local, failover to same zone, then route anywhere" While this specific behavior is a non-goal for the initial implementation of the `routingPreference` field, the design allows for the potential introduction of such a preference in future refinements.
+allow users to express a much desired use case from topologyKeys which is "prefer node-local, failover to same zone, then route anywhere" While this specific behavior is a non-goal for the initial implementation of the `trafficDistribution` field, the design allows for the potential introduction of such a preference in future refinements.

 ## Goals